timescale/docs/migrate/pg-dump-and-restore/index.md

 If you're planning on migrating to Timescale, there are a few limitations that you must be aware of:

+- [Timescale does not allow having multiple databases per instance].
+- [Timescale does not support tablespaces].
+- [Timescale does not support all available extensions].
+- [Timescale does not provide a superuser].

-1. Timescale does not allow having multiple databases per instance.
+[Timescale does not allow having multiple databases per instance]: /migrate/:currentVersion:/troubleshooting/#only-one-database-per-instance
-   If you would like to migrate a PostgreSQL database cluster consisting of multiple databases, you must either create a timescale instance per database, or you can merge each database into its own schema in the Timescale instance.

-TODO: more caveats?
+[Timescale does not support tablespaces]: /migrate/:currentVersion:/troubleshooting/#tablespaces
+[Timescale does not support all available extensions]: /migrate/:currentVersion:/troubleshooting/#extension-availability
+[Timescale does not provide a superuser]: /migrate/:currentVersion:/troubleshooting/#superuser-privileges

+[//]: # (TODO: more caveats?)

 <Highlight type="info">
 A long-running `pg_dump` against a database can cause various issues due to the